VHSgunzo/sharun/README.md

 # or specify them as an argument to 'sharun':
 ./test/sharun bash --version
 ```

-* You can create a hard link from `sharun` to `AppRun` and write the name of the executable file from the `bin` directory to the `.app` file for compatibility with [AppImage](https://appimage.org) `AppDir`.
-If the `.app` file does not exist, the `*.desktop` file will be used.

-* Additional env var can be specified in the `.env` file (see [dotenv](https://crates.io/crates/dotenv)).
-Env var can also be deleted using `unset ENV_VAR` in the end of the `.env` file.

-* You can preload libraries using `.preload` file.
-Specify the necessary libraries in it from a new line.
-You can use the full paths to libraries or only their names if they are located in `shared/{lib,lib32}/`
-This can be useful, for example, to use [ld-preload-open](https://github.com/fritzw/ld-preload-open) library to reassign paths.

 ### Packing the `sharun directory` with your applications into a single executable with [wrappe](https://github.com/Systemcluster/wrappe):
 ```
 # packing one executable file /bin/bash to the test/bash executable: